PKU-Alignment/omnisafe/docs/source/BaseRL/TRPO.rst

          ^^^
          -  :bdg-ref-success-line:`Conjugate gradient algorithm<conjugate>` can approximately search the update direction without forming this full Hessian matrix.

-         -  The max stepsize can be formed by an intermediate result produced by the conjugate gradient algorithm.
+         -  The max step-size can be formed by an intermediate result produced by the conjugate gradient algorithm.

          -  A :bdg-ref-success-line:`line search algorithm<conjugate>` can be used to meet the goal.